mccap079/wpainter/README.md

 ### Windows

-Release TBD

-Download the Windows release from the Releases page, unzip and launch the bootlegWendypaint/wpainter.exe.
+Download the `v1.1` Windows release from the Releases page, unzip and launch bin/wPainter.exe.

 ## Usage